-Maryland GED price
+Maryland GED Online Price

 To register for the exam, you need to create your account on the website GED.com/MyGED.
 Here, you can also make your test appointments and pay for the exam.
 You only have to pay for what you take (one test at a time if you wish).

-The most recent edition of the GED is totally computer-formatted and paper-and-pencil testing is not an option anymore and this makes sense because these days, just about any available position calls for basic computer and keyboarding skills.
+The most recent edition of the GED is totally computer-formatted, and paper-and-pencil testing is not an option anymore, and this makes sense because these days, just about any available position calls for basic computer and keyboarding skills.

 The four GED subtests cover the academic subjects of Science, Language Arts, Social Studies, and Mathematical Reasoning.
 The Language Arts section covers both reading and writing and your essay.

-Maryland doesn’t require that you pass the GED Ready® practice test first or register for a prep course but the computerized GED exam is quite challenging so you really should become well prepared.
+Maryland doesn’t require that you pass the GED Ready practice test first or register for a prep course, but the computerized GED exam is quite challenging, so you really should become well prepared.

-You can sign up for a GED prep course in your area (there are numerous facilities across the U.S. where, often free, prep classes are offered), and your library or book store will also have a lot of prep material.
+You can sign up for a GED prep course in your area (there are numerous facilities across the U.S. where, often free, prep classes are offered), and your library or bookstore will also have a lot of prep material.

-It’s about YOUR future
+It’s About YOUR Future

 Once you’ve secured your GED diploma, you can start working toward a brighter future.
 Holders of a high school or equivalent degree are eligible for better-paying jobs and can continue their education in college or university.
 GED grads generally make at least $10.000 more per year than those who don’t hold a secondary education degree.

 The GED is equivalent to a standard high school diploma and is accepted as such by employers and educational institutions.
-So there’s nothing to hold you back from starting to work on a better life for you and the ones around you, right?
+So there’s nothing to hold you back from starting to work on a better life for yourself and the ones around you, right?
 So get your GED and improve your life!